-The term “Scouser” has come to reference the people of Liverpool, and accordingly fans of the football club.
-But this is not a simple nor ordinary term – to steal a motto from the club, This Means More.
+The term “Scouser” has come to reference the people of Liverpool but this is not a simple nor ordinary term – to steal a motto from the club, This Means More.
 A word that has come to represent a people, an attitude, and a culture unlike any other.
-Come with me as I explore the word’s origins, what it has come to represent, and what we mean when we call someone an American Scouser.
+Come with us as we explore the word’s origins, what it has come to represent, and what we mean when we call someone an American Scouser.

 History in Food

 The term “scouse” is actually a shortened form of lobscouse, which comes from the Scandinavian Lapskaus.
 This beef stew was popular with the sailors of early Liverpool, and has become a meal that signifies Merseyside (a recipe was even featured on the Liverpool FC website).
 Outsiders visiting the city or were so taken by the dish that they began referring to the people of Liverpool “Scousers” after the dish.